ebi-pf-team/interproscan6/README.md

 #### Parameters

-Parameters can be set on command line using two dashes.
+Parameters can be set on command line using double dashes.
 The only mandatory parameter is the input parameter, the other parameters are optional.

 `IMPORTANT: Parameters that have more than one value must be separated by comma and without space (e.g. --applications antifam,ncbifam,pfam)`